hpcdgrie/spack-sensei/README.md

-spack package for my SENSEI fort to use SENSEI with Vistle
+Spack package for my SENSEI to use SENSEI with Vistle
 ============================================================